JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7981 days**.

-And here is a just a random fact -  **Due to the deforestation of the forests in North China, over one million tons of sands blows into Beijing from the Gobi desert.
-It sometimes causes the sky to turn yellow.**.
+And here is a just a random fact -  **The Crayola colour flesh was changed to peach in 1962 because of the fact that people have many different skin colours**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)